beyondcode/expose/docs/getting-started/installation.md

 ./expose
 ```

-Most likely, you want to put the `expose.phar` into a directory on your `PATH`, so you can simply call expose from any directory.
+You most likely want to put the `expose.phar` into a directory on your `PATH`, so you can simply call expose from any directory.
 For example:

 ```
 sudo mv expose.phar /usr/local/bin/expose